ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/nuxt-js.md

 yarn add @nuxtjs/strapi
 ```

-- Add `@nuxtjs/strapi` to the module section of `nuxt.config.js` with the following settings.
+- 添加 `@nuxtjs/strapi` to the module section of `nuxt.config.js` with the following settings.

 ```js
 modules: ['@nuxtjs/strapi'],